grumpyjames/birding-almanac/features/a-200-bird-year/part-20-a-northern-experience.md

 warm and dry; that sound is more often a harbinger of being on the coast (usually in Wales) on a cold grey day with squally showers.
-We get out of the car to have a look around, and that starts to work on the temperature part of that, at least.
+We get out of the car to have a look around, and that starts to work on the temperature part of that feeling, at least.

 I've given this field a good scan and found a great many Lapwings, some Oystercatchers and a couple more Curlew.
 Martin does rather